tito-arch/BABC-2/content/posts/starlink-internet-future-of-high-speed-connection-in-remote-areas.md

 ## How does it work?

-Starlink satellites are launched into outer space by SpaceX rockets, and there has been a need to send more of them leading to the development of the starship that can carry a payload of 400 compared to the 60 Starlink satellites Falcon 9 can deploy (currently).
+Starlink satellites are launched into outer space by SpaceX rockets, and there has been a need to send more of them leading to the development of the starship that can carry a payload of 400 compared to the 60 Starlink satellites Falcon 9 can deploy once (currently).

 A possible 40,000 will be deployed to cover the earth.
 It will require about 100 Starship launches to satisfy the earth.
+It is important that they are regularly serviced & tracked while in space and are burnt when they can't work anymore to reduce space trash.
+Imagine thousands of bodies over our heads, this would cause shadows -A disadvantage of launching objects to space.

+### See how the satellites get into their final operational orbits

 {{< youtube VIQr1UyhwWk >}}